Philip Reed (politician): Ambushing British barges at Worton Creek

-Battle of Caulk’s Fields
+Battle of Caulk's Field

 He led a successful defense in the Battle of Caulk's Field in August 1814.
 A British force led by Peter Parker landed near Caulk’s field.
 Estimates of the strength of Parker's force vary.
 Elting gives a total of 124, Hickey estimates 250, Sharpe suggests about 150, and the website of Kent County, Maryland gives a total of 140.
 After the British landed late on the night of August 30.
 Sailors from the Royal Navy and men of the Royal Marines were represented in the British column.
 The militiamen, of the 21st Regiment of Maryland Militia, were commanded by Lieutenant Colonel Philip Reed, who had fought in the American Revolution.
 During the advance inland, guides, who may have been victims of impressment, misled the British column, allowing the Americans, who numbered about 200, to be better prepared for the British assault.
 Parker's force encountered American skirmishers who were concealed behind the trees.
 The American skirmishers opened heavy fire from behind their trees.
 Then the American skirmishers quickly retreated to the main American line.
 The retreating skirmishers led the British towards American line, which included multiple cannons.
 The American militia were divided on the flanks, some of their riflemen placed in the woods, and their cavalry placed in the rear.
 The battle took place at night, and the light of a full moon exposed the British soldiers during their advance, allowing the Americans to open heavy accurate fire with their cannons, muskets, and rifles thus inflicting several casualties.
 The Americans held the high ground, giving the defenders an advantage.
 British Lieutenant Henry Crease reported that one portion of the British attacking force was briefly able to gain a foothold in the main American position on the high ground, at one point taking one of the American cannons.
 The Americans cautiously retreated towards near the woods before halting to make another stand opening fire.
 The Americans eventually began to run out of ammunition and retreated to regroup and redistribute ammunition.
 But Parker was then wounded in the thigh and bled to death.
 The British fell back after Parker's death.
 American casualties totaled three wounded.
 British casualties are reported at 41.